Skinner927/interactive-live-sql-injection-tool/README.md

 In other words, if the condition you're looking for exists (specific row, number of rows, etc) call this function.

+**manualValidator** `{function}` - Instead of trying to figure out if the user can blindly pull a value you're looking for in the `afterQuery` function, you can make them enter the flag manually.
+If the `manualValidator` function is defined, an input box above the form will be shown.
+If the `manualValidator` function returns true, the challenge will be marked as a success.

 **title** `{string}` - This is the title of the challenge.
 It will be displayed.

 **description** `{string}` - This is the description of the the challenge.
 It